Eternal discography

 The discography of Eternal, a British female R&B and pop group, consists of four studio albums, five compilation albums, one remix album, two video albums and twenty-two singles on EMI Records.
+Eternal has sold over 10 million albums, with Always & Forever (15), Power of a Woman (25) and Before the Rain (35) ranked in the UK Official Charts Company's Top 40 biggest girl band studio albums of the last 25 years.

 In 1993 they released their debut single "Stay", which reached the top 5 in the United Kingdom and Australia (where it was certified Gold); it also reached the top 20 in Ireland, New Zealand and the US.
 In the US, "Stay", sold 220,000 copies as of December 1994.
 The group's debut album Always & Forever produced six top 20 singles in the UK, including "So Good" which was a number one hit in Ireland.
 Released in November 1993, Always & Forever peaked at number 2, and made Eternal the first all-female group to sell over a million copies of an album in the UK, being certified 4× Platinum by March 1995.
 As of 1997, the album has sold 4 million copies worldwide.

 Eternal's second album Power of a Woman was released in October 1995 and certified 2× Platinum in March 1996.
 Peaking at number 6 in the UK, the album produced four top 10 singles; including the top 5 hit, "Power of a Woman", which was Gold-certified in Australia; plus "I Am Blessed" which peaked at number 7 in the UK.
 As of February 1997, Power of a Woman has sold 2 million copies worldwide.